Quantum-Critical, Spin-Fluctuation-driven Residual Resistivity and Emergent Universal Correlations in the Fermi-Liquid Regime of Heavy-Fermion Superconductors: Discussion and Conclusions

-Based on these arguments, the following inferences can be drawn: First, Figs.~\ref{Fig2-CeCu2Ge2}- \ref{Fig4-CeCoIn5} indicate that on moving out of the FL region but towards the quantum critical points, one observes a continuous enhancement in $\rho_{\circ}$, $A$, and $T_c$.
-This continuity is suggestive of a similarity in the scattering interaction, the strength of which is enhanced on reducing the pressure.
-However, Figs.~\ref{Fig2-CeCu2Ge2}-\ref{Fig4-CeCoIn5} also indicate that below the FL region our analytical expressions do not reproduce the observed baric evolution of $A$ or $T_c$.
-This shortcoming is related to the breakdown of the long-$\ell$ condition.
-Nevertheless, this does not invalidate our analysis within the FL region.
-It is worth repeating that the availability of a FL state is not a precondition for the applicability of our approach.
-Rather, the surge of the e-e scattering channel gives rise to the FL state, the superconductivity and their correlation.
+Based on these arguments, the following inferences can be drawn: First, Figs.\ref{Fig2-CeCu2Ge2}–\ref{Fig4-CeCoIn5} show that, upon leaving the QCF-driven FL regime and approaching the QCP, $\rho^{\mbox{ sf}}_{\mbox{ 0}}$, $A$, and $T_c$ are simultaneously and continuously enhanced, with clear mutual correlations.
+This emphasizes that the growth of all three quantities is driven by an increase in a common interaction strength.
+However, the same figures also indicate that \emph{outside} the QCF-driven FL window our analytic expressions do not capture the full baric evolution of $\rho^{\mbox{ sf}}_{\mbox{ 0}}$, $A$, or $T_c$, a limitation attributable to the breakdown of the long-$\ell$ assumption.
+This shortcoming does not affect the validity of our analysis \emph{within} that FL regime.
+It is worth emphasizing that the existence of an FL state is not a prerequisite for our approach; rather, the emergence of a dominant electron–electron scattering channel due to QCFs \emph{produces} the FL state, superconductivity, and their observed correlations.

-Second, it was reported that an application of a magnetic field ($H>H_{2}$) within the superconducting dome of CeCoIn$_{5}$ leads to a quench of superconductivity in favor of a FL normal-state.\cite{Paglione03-CeCoIn5-H-QCP, Bianchi03-CeCoIn5-H-QCP, Bauer05-CeCoIn5-xSn-x-HCP} We attribute this field-induced FL character within the NFL region to a field-induced weakening of the strength of the spin-fluctuation and as such to an increase in $\ell$, in reminiscence of the aforementioned increase in applied pressure or in the incorporation of nonmagnetic impurities.
-Further analysis is underway.
+Second, it has been reported that applying a magnetic field ($H>H_{2}$) within the superconducting dome ($P<P^{*}$) of CeCoIn$_{5}$ suppresses superconductivity and restores a FL normal state.\cite{Paglione03-CeCoIn5-H-QCP,Bianchi03-CeCoIn5-H-QCP,Bauer05-CeCoIn5-xSn-x-HCP} We attribute this field-induced FL character, emerging from the NFL regime, to a field-driven weakening of the spin fluctuations and, hence, to an increase in $\ell$.
+This effect is analogous to that produced by increasing pressure in the QCHFSs discussed above, and is also consistent with the correlations observed in the $T$--$x$ and $T$--$B$ phase diagrams of the heavy-fermion system \ce{$Ce_xLa_{1-x}B_6$}.\cite{Jang17-Ce1-xLaxB6-Correlations-Effective-mass-Fluctuation,Nakamura06-Ce1-x-LaxB6-NFL-to-FL}

-Third, we argued above that within the long-$\ell$ region, the spin-fluctuation/valence-fluctuation modes are mediating the e-e interaction and this in turn leads to the scaling between $\frac{T_c}{\theta}$ and $(A_{tot}-A_{\circ})$ (see Fig.~\ref{Fig5-Tc-A-AllHFS}(a)).
-This is similar to the emergent phonon-mediated scaling reported for other non-HF superconductors: Fig.~\ref{Fig5-Tc-A-AllHFS}(b) demonstrates the scaling in conventional superconductors.\cite{21-FL-SC-Defectal-Reconciled,Nunes12-FermiLiquid-SUC} Similar scaling was reported for the Fe-based pnictides\cite{18-Castro-Tc-A-Correlation} and chalcogenides:\cite{18-KxFe2-ySe2} Although the superconductivity in these series are considered to be driven by spin-fluctuation mediated pairing\cite{Scalapino12-UnconSCs-CommonThread} however we did not include these Fe-based materials in Fig.\ref{Fig5-Tc-A-AllHFS} since these reports did not include a correction for the non-fluctuation-related contribution: $A_{tot}$ was used instead of $(A_{tot}-A_{\circ})$.